HAKORADev/VODER/Guide.md

 **Solution:**
 - Process shorter audio segments
 - Reduce TTM duration (shorter music = less memory)
-- Close other GPU-intensive applications
+- Close other GPU‑intensive applications
 - Ensure no other processes are using GPU memory

 ### FFmpeg Not Found